Kurento/kurento/source/user/troubleshooting.rst

 Media Server Crashes
 ====================

 We want Kurento to be as stable as possible!
 When you notice a server crash, it's a good time to report a bug so we can know about the issue.
-But before that, we need you to collect some information about the crash:
+But before that, we need you to make sure that you are running the **latest version** of Kurento Media Server: **|VERSION_KMS|**, and then collect some information about the crash:

 * Kurento tries to write an **execution stack trace** in the file ``/var/log/kurento-media-server/errors.log``.
 This stack trace will only be useful if you have **all debug packages installed**, by following these instructions: :ref:`dev-dbg`.
 If that's the case, open the *errors.log* file and look for a line similar to this one: